 - Underlayment and Slip Sheets – Combinations of Rosin paper, asphalt felt, and (high temperature) ice and water guard are used to allow the metal panels to expand and contract without tearing the underlayment.
 The low melting point of the asphalt must also be considered as some metal systems can reach temperatures of 200 degrees Fahrenheit.

-- Metal Finish - Three types of metal finishes can be installed on residential structures – naturally weathering metals, factory applied painted systems, and field applied pre-painted systems.
+- Metal Finish – Three types of metal finishes can be installed on residential structures – naturally weathering metals, factory-applied painted systems, and field applied pre-painted systems.
 Naturally weathering (and corrosion resistant) metals include copper, stainless steel, and zinc.
 These metals do not require a painted finish as they oxidize to form a protective coating or patina.
 The seams on these systems are soldered.
 Pre-painted systems include steel and aluminum.
-It’s important to note that one drawback to these systems are that seams cannot be soldered and must be sealed using caulk.
+It’s important to note that one drawback to these systems is that seams cannot be soldered and must be sealed using caulk.
 Field painted finishes include galvanized steel systems.
 Galvanized steel seams are soldered and then base metal can be painted to eliminate corrosion.

 After a proper design is specified, a skilled sheet metal foreman will install the metal system.
 These individuals must be skilled at soldering to successfully install flat lock metal roofs, box gutters, and flashings.
-Solder is used to fuse metal seams together to ensure that they are water tight.
+Solder is used to fuse metal seams together to ensure that they are watertight.
 Deer Park Roofing does not recommend the use of caulk as a substitute for solder.

 Standing Seam Metal Roofs

 Metal standing seam roofs have been gaining popularity as a residential roofing system.
 These roofs should be installed with concealed fasteners to eliminate the risk of water infiltration at the screw heads.
 The panels are installed with seam heights of 1 to 2 inches.
-The seams enable thermal movement within the metal panels, add structural support to the system, and provide a water tight seal.
+The seams enable thermal movement within the metal panels, add structural support to the system, and provide a watertight seal.
 Pre-painted metal panels come in a wide range of color options and can be fabricated from steel or aluminum.
-Factory applied paint systems will perform much better than field applied paint systems.
+Factory-applied paint systems will perform much better than field-applied paint systems.

 Standing seam metal systems can also be designed using copper or galvanized steel.
 The galvanized steel panels can be designed to replicate the ‘tin roofs’ used in previous centuries.
-Panels can be fabricated in 10 ft lengths using a break or in custom lengths using a roll former.
+Panels can be fabricated in 10 ft lengths using a break or in custom, lengths using a roll former.
 These roofs are designed to last upwards of 60 years, approximately 3 times as long as asphalt shingle roofing systems.

 Flat Lock Metal Roofs